ProGamerXbox/ComputerScienceFirstProject/progress.md

 ### Word

 - [ ] - decompose the characters of the word one by one
+- [ ] - underscore and letters hints in order

 ### User
 - [x] - tell to the user how many letters there are in the word
 - [ ] - put the guessing into a function
-- [ ] - if the user puts more than 1 letter, it returns an error and re asked him
+- [x] - if the user puts more than 1 letter, it returns an error and re asked him
+- [ ] - hangman ascii progress